renovatebot/renovate/docs/usage/key-concepts/pull-requests.md

 ### How to fix immortal PRs

 Avoid grouping dependencies together which have different versions, or which you have a high chance of wanting to ignore.
+If you still get immortal PRs then you can set `"recreateClosed": "never"`

 #### Major updates require Dependency Dashboard approval